open-mpic/open-mpic-fastapi-docker/deployment-examples/amazon-ec2/README.md

 `./get_ips.py`

-Assign the proided ips to the different sudomains using DNS.
-Wiat for records to propagate before continuing to next step.
+Assign the provided ips to the different subdomains using DNS.
+Wait for records to propagate before continuing to next step.

 # Install